English Fluency and Confidence: 5 Mistakes to Avoid in Your Practice

-- If you’re not ready to practice speaking with someone, if you’d prefer to practice on your own, then use the strategies I share in my free audio download: How to Say What You Want in English.
+- If you’re not ready to practice speaking with someone, if you’d prefer to practice on your own, then use the strategies I share in my free fluency training: How to Say What You Want in English.

 - Or if you feel too shy and nervous to start a conversation with someone, I have a special training on how to start conversations in English without feeling shy.
-You can get my lesson and free training here: How to Start a Conversation with Anyone in English.
+You can get my lesson: How to Start a Conversation with Anyone in English.

 - And finally, if you’re ready to invest in you and in your English, join me for my next Fluency School course.

 After you’ve watched the video, I want to hear from you.

 Have you been making one of the mistakes I shared in today’s lesson?
 If today you realized you’re making one of these mistakes and you’re ready to make some changes, I’d love to hear about it.